Revisiting Gradient Normalization and Clipping for Nonconvex SGD under Heavy-Tailed Noise: Necessity, Sufficiency, and Acceleration: Gradient Normalization Alone Guarantees Convergence of SGD under Heavy-Tailed Noise

+When $\sigma = 0$, the convergence rate presented above matches that of GD, whereas when $p = 2$, it reduces to the convergence rate of standard SGD.

 In Theorem \ref{th1}, we show that gradient clipping is unnecessary to guarantee convergence for heavy-tailed noise, which contrasts with the approach in \citep{cutkosky2021high, liu2023breaking} where gradient clipping is used alongside gradient normalization.
 Removing the gradient clipping eliminates the need to tune the clipping hyperparameter, simplifying the algorithm.
 The convergence rate we achieve is as fast as that of NSGDC, as demonstrated in Theorem \ref{th1-c} presented in the next section.
 However, it is essential to note that Theorem \ref{th1} relies on a stronger Lipschitz assumption, specifically individual Lipschitzness rather than global Lipschitzness.
 This assumption is crucial because it allows us to bound $\|\nabla f(\bm{w}^t;\xi^t)\|$ without relying on gradient clipping in NSGD.
-Relaxing the individual Lipschitz requirement will be left as a future work.
+Although individual Lipschitzness is considered a stronger condition than global Lipschitzness, it is highly relevant and natural in the context of learning.
+This is because the smoothness of the expected objective function typically originates from the loss function $f(\cdot;\xi)$ evaluated at each individual sample.

+Indeed, the concurrent works on NSGD with heavy-tailed noise \citep{liu2024nonconvex, hubler2024gradient} both establish the convergence of NSGD under heavy-tailed noise and global Lipschitz continuity, achieving the same optimal sampling complexity as our method.
+Notably, \citet{hubler2024gradient} presented a stronger result by providing high-probability convergence guarantees, in contrast to our expectation-based analysis.
+However, \citet{hubler2024gradient} impose specific requirements on the mini-batch size used in the algorithm.
+In contrast, our convergence guarantees do not rely on any mini-batch assumption.
+This distinction is particularly relevant in practice, as large mini-batch sizes are known to often degrade generalization performance.
+Compared with \citep{liu2024nonconvex}, our proven convergence rate demonstrates improved dependence on the noise level, particularly in terms of the power of $\sigma$, especially when $\sigma$ is large and $p$ is close to 1.
+Specifically, our result achieves a rate of $\mathcal{O}\left(\frac{ {\sigma^{\frac{2p-2}{3p-2}}}}{T^{\frac{p-1}{3p-2}}}\right)$, whereas the convergence rate reported in \citep{liu2024nonconvex} is $\mathcal{O}\left(\frac{ \sigma^{\frac{p}{3p-2}}}{T^{\frac{p-1}{3p-2}}}\right)$.